DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

   outputs = inputs@{self, nixpkgs, rust-overlay, naersk, ... }:
   {}
+}
   ```

-The outputs will build our kernel, and the inputs will be pinned packages used to build our outputs.
+The outputs will build our kernel, and the inputs will be fixed "pinned" packages used to build our outputs.
 The inputs I've chosen are:

 - Master branch of `nixpkgs`: The choice of master was pretty arbitrary, we could have done stable instead.
 Nixpkgs consists of a set of 80k+ package definitions in a monorepo to choose from.
 We'll use this to snag a bunch of packages like gcc, gdb, and qemu.
 - `rust-overlay`: we'll use this for obtaining a version of the rust cross compiler and cargo.